Not that I’m a fan of Obama, but …

 Whiskey.
 Tango.
 Foxtrot.

-June 16th, 2008, by The Goddess
+June 16th, 2008, 9:50 AM by Goddess

 After four gloriously stress- and drama-free days, today: